In studying the Old Testament book of Leviticus, I’ve noticed the word “holy.”

 Although the word “holy” is not synonymous with “sinless,” it does, when applied to people, carry a certain connotation of a cleaner life.
-A person no longer living to please men, but rather God, will naturally have less sin in their life.
+A child of God who is no longer living to please men, but rather God, will naturally have less sin in their life.

 Also, for us to be holy unto the Lord, requires that we have a clean heart and life.
 Not sinless perfection, but a dedication to God and to striving for a clean life that God can use.

 We cannot devote to God a dirty life for His use.
 God does not use a dirty vessel.
 He uses those who allow Him to conform them to the image of His Son, those who seek to become more like Christ their Saviour.

 Learn more about how to be holy with this Free Holy Unto God Checklist!
 Spend a few minutes looking at what God says pleases Him.

 To download and print, access our Members Library by subscribing below!
-If already a subscriber, the password may be found in our Monday emails.
+If already a subscriber, the password may be found in any of our Newsletter emails.

 Holiness, then, is not something that can be faked.
-God knows our hearts and knows whether we are genuine in our desire to be holy unto Him.
+God knows our hearts and knows whether we are genuine in our pursuit of holiness.